Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/cosby-case-ends-in-mistrial.md

 categories = "Blog ,Criminal Law, Sexual Assault" date = 2022-11-10T18:30:00Z pfd_file = ""
-summary = "It seems pretty clear the career of Bill Cosby is over, with the cancellation of numerous live performances in various venues, plus the fact NBC pulled the plug on a possible series starring him.
-However, what isn’t clear is whether he’ll face any charges for the rape allegations against him.
-Will Bill Cosby Face " title = "Cosby Case Ends in Mistrial" url = "/blog/cosby-case-ends-mistrial/"
+summary = "After years of facing allegations, comedian Bill Cosby is going to court.
+If convicted, Cosby, who is 79, faces going to prison for the rest of his life.
+Cosby in Court to Face Sexual Allegations Bill Cosby’s sexual assault trail began on June 5, 2017.
+Previous allegations have not been able to be prosecuted due " title = "Cosby Case Ends in Mistrial" url = "/blog/cosby-case-ends-mistrial/"